One of the most common questions we’re asked is “what is the ultimate packing list for travellers?”

 11. Lonely Planet Travel Guides

-We love Lonely Planet Guide books and we use them frequently on our travels and they are naturally part of our Ultimate Packing list for travellers.
 You have the option to buy the standard guidebook, alternatively, purchase the E-Book version so you can access it at any time on your iPhone.
+This link gives you 10% off all Lonely Planet products.

-These guide books are really easy to use, the information is regularly updated and they’re always having amazing online sales where you can save heaps of cash.
+These guidebooks are really easy to use, the information is regularly updated and they’re always having amazing online sales where you can save heaps of cash.

 Backpacking the Caribbean Islands